OutSystems/docs-product/src/ref/ui-patterns/web/navigation-bar.md

 ---
-tags:
+tags: runtime-traditionalweb;
-summary:
+summary: Advanced Use Cases for the Navigation Bar UI Pattern
 ---

-# Navigatiob Bar UI Pattern Reference
+# Navigation Bar UI Pattern Reference

 ## Layout and classes